cwang9208/vsphere/README.md

    2.2 Enter `n` to create a primary partition 1 that extends over the entire disk.

-   2.3 Enter `t` to set the type to an appropriate setting for the FAT32 file system, such as c.
+   2.3 Enter `t` to set the type to an appropriate setting for the FAT32 file system, such as `c`.

    2.4 Enter `a` to set the active flag on partition 1.